Country number: 84

 Ouagadougou is not nearly as exciting as its name, it’s dilapidated and frenetic.
 Dremani insists on taking me to “the hotel where Nich stayed”.
 It’s seedy and expensive but it has a pool and I capitulate.
 Peace beckons.
 But no, they want lunch.
 They want help finding lodgings.
 They don’t understand the language.
 This despite the fact that Dremani has been chatting to all his tribal compatriots in the local dialect, Mossi.
 I find them a cheap hotel.
 Their rooms only have double beds.
 No, Dremani will not sleep with Mark.
 He wants to sleep well.
 I look at the menu and calculate their food bill and lodging for 24 hours, give them money and tell them to go away and meet me tomorrow.
 So much easier, despite the fact I was hoping for a male escort round the town.
 It would have been helpful as I’m accosted every step of the way by Burkabe wanting to sell a postcard or guide me to an amazing sight.

-And there are always adventures to be had.
-There’s a wedding on at the Hotel de Ville so I sneak in for a look brandishing my camera and hoping that all the gorgeous folk in their glittering finery will think I’m an official photographer.
+And, as always, there are adventures to be had.
+There’s a wedding on at the Hotel de Ville, so I sneak in for a look brandishing my camera and hoping that all the gorgeous folk in their glittering finery will think I’m an official photographer.
 It’s French chic African style with huge diaphanous hats.
 The largest mamas, dotted around the crowd, are exchanging soprano conversations.

 One benefit of Ouaga is that it has French restaurants.
 A really good dinner in a tranquil garden belonging to a restaurant run by nuns.
 Duck with mangoes, dauphinoise potatoes (well sort of) and no tomato paste.
 Yum.